About South Falls, Oregon: Overview

-South Falls is the most easily accessible of all the falls, located less than a quarter mile from the South Falls Parking lot.
+South Falls is the most easily accessible of all the falls.
+It is located less than a quarter mile from the South Falls Parking lot.
 Views from the top are wheelchair-accessible, but stairs are required to venture further down.

-Beyond being the tallest drop in the entire parkat a mighty 177ft tall, South Falls is also renowned for the ability to walk behind the falls.
-That said, it is actually one of four falls that can be viewed from behind the veil along the Trail of Ten Falls.
+Beyond being the tallest drop in the entire park at a mighty 177 feet tall, South Falls is also famous for being explorable from behind veil of the falls.
+Of note, however, is that it is actually one of four falls that can be viewed from behind the veil along the Trail of Ten Falls.

 - Location: Silver Falls State Park, Oregon